washingtonpost/ArcAds/README.md

 })
 ```

 On the advertisement registration you can then provide information about which bidding services that specific advertisement should use.
-You can find a list of paramters that Prebid.js accepts for each adapter on the [Prebid.js website](http://prebid.org/dev-docs/publisher-api-reference.html).
+You can find a list of parameters that Prebid.js accepts for each adapter on the [Prebid.js website](http://prebid.org/dev-docs/publisher-api-reference.html).
 Additionally you can turn on [Prebid.js debugging](http://prebid.org/dev-docs/toubleshooting-tips.html) by adding `?pbjs_debug=true` to the url.

 ```javascript
 arcAds.registerAd({